 As social media platforms continue to evolve at a rapid rate we also cover some of the exciting developments taking place in social media.

-We’ve updated our social media platforms overview guide in 2018 to account for the rapid developments occurring in this space.
+We’ve updated our social media platforms overview guide in 2019 to account for the rapid developments occurring in this space.
 This report’s purpose is to provide a snapshot of the major social media platforms and the most pressing considerations for marketers looking to generate the most value from social media.
-You can download it from this page.

 It provides a summary of the main features of these platforms, and outlines some of the options available to marketers when developing a paid, owned and earned strategic approach to social media marketing and communications.